ddanji16/ddanji16/README.md

 ## Hello World!!

-    - I'm a Dan  a programmer still learning
+    - I'm Dan  a programmer still learning

     - coding is hard asf

-  pindot pindot la kuno an IT HAHAHAHHA
+    - pindot pindot la kuno an IT HAHAHAHHA